uxifiit/UXI.Serialization/README.md

 # UXI.Serialization

-A library for serialization and deserialization of enumerable or observable data streams.
-Current supported formats for serialization are JSON and CSV using [Json.NET](https://github.com/JamesNK/Newtonsoft.Json) and [CsvHelper](https://github.com/JoshClose/CsvHelper) libraries.
+A wrapper library over data serialization for generic reading and writing of data in enumerable or observable streams.
+Current supported formats for serialization are JSON and CSV using the [Json.NET](https://github.com/JamesNK/Newtonsoft.Json) and [CsvHelper](https://github.com/JoshClose/CsvHelper) libraries.

 The base `UXI.Serialization` library supports writing and reading data as `IEnumerable<T>`, the extension library `UXI.Serialization.Reactive` adds support for `IObservable<T>`.